socketopp/playback-assistant/README.md

 2. Open Run and enter shell:startup.
 3. Cut the .bat file and paste in the startup folder.
 Windows will now create a process that starts the voiceAssistant at startup.
+Notice (Make sure that all necessary files are in the same folder as voiceAssistant.py, i.e. Playback.exe and config.json)

 ## Built With